shabeebhasan/purchases-sales-system/README.md

-# purchases-sales-system
+# Ruby on Rails : "Sales/Purchases System"

-Developed on ruby on rails
+This is in under development by Shabeeb Hasan